Cicko/gitbook-setup/README.md

   - api
   - book
   - faq
+  - Your own book specification. so in this field you have to indicate the book folder root name.

 An example of a command to create an api book named *"documentacion de C++14"* will be: